Daeer-Projects/Coding-Kata/DataMungingKata/PartThree-Refactor/ReadMe.md

 * IsValid() section -> ValidationConfirmation()
 * range = football.CalculatePointDifference() -> pointDifference = specificType.CalculatePointDifference()
 * If range < smallestRange code -> EvaluateData()

+That is how I extracted out the original code into the refactored version.
+As long, as any new components that are created, use the same steps, then the core project will accept the writer implementation.

 ###### Writer Changes Conclusion